Ringworm is not, as the name suggests, a disease caused by a worm. It is instead a fungal infection of the skin, also known as dermatophytosis.

 Ringworm spores are very hard to kill and can survive for over a year in a contaminated environment.
 It is important to get rid of the spores when treating ringworm for your dog or cat.

 - Wash your hands thoroughly after handling your pet.
+Traumatized skin (open wounds and abrasions) is more susceptible to ringworm, so keep these areas clean and covered.

 - Wash your pet's bedding, toys, grooming utensils, dishes and other paraphernalia with a disinfectant that kills ringworm spores.